Achagour & Dulsie / Roseisle N, 26/27 May

 ESOC Ewoks 2nd (Megan Brown, Rowan Lawlor, Joseph Lawlor)

-Full results and other details are available on the Scottish Champs 2018 Relay page of the Scottish Orienteering Association website.
+Full results, Routegadget, and other details for the Individual and Relay events are available on the Scottish Orienteering Championships 2018 page of the Scottish Orienteering Association website.

 The prizegiving for the Individual and Relays took place on Sunday, as well as the presentation of the new SOA award for Young Orienteer of the Year.
 Congratulations to Ben Brown, who won.
 For more information about this award, see this news item on the SOA website.